Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 - Why do We Need It?
 Iodine is critical for the normal functioning of the thyroid gland.
 This gland located in the neck secretes thyroid hormones that are important for metabolism.
 Iodine deficiency could lead to problems such as goiters and hypothyroidism (underactive thyroid(15).

-Iodine may be a tough nutrient to get enough of when you ditch dairy.
-While there are some food sources with higher amounts of iodine, some (such as certain sea vegetables) may have too much.
 Its a good idea to talk to your doctor about your dairy free diet and whether or not you might need a iodine supplement.

 Vitamin A